mistio/mist-ee/README.md

 Run `docker-compose ps`.
 All containers should be in the UP state, except shortlived container elasticsearch-manage.

-Linode users can quickly set up Mist through Linode's One-Click App Marketplace.
-You can find Mist [here](https://www.linode.com/marketplace/apps/mist/mist-cloud-management-platform/) and a video about how it works [here](https://youtu.be/kPr-LFucNSo).

 ### Kubernetes cluster
 Add the mist chart repository and fetch available charts
 ```